Multi-agent reinforcement learning: Pure competition settings

 When two agents are playing a zero-sum game, they are in pure competition with each other.
-Many traditional games such as chess and Go fall under this category, as do two-player variants of modern games like StarCraft.
+Many traditional games such as chess and Go fall under this category, as do two-player variants of video games like StarCraft.
 Because each agent can only win at the expense of the other agent, many complexities are stripped away.
-There's no prospect of communication or social dilemmas, as neither agent is incentivized to take actions that benefit its opponent.
+There is no prospect of communication or social dilemmas, as neither agent is incentivized to take actions that benefit its opponent.

 The Deep Blue and AlphaGo projects demonstrate how to optimize the performance of agents in pure competition settings.

-One complexity that isn't stripped away in pure competition settings is autocurricula.
+One complexity that is not stripped away in pure competition settings is autocurricula.
 As the agents' policy is improved using self-play, multiple layers of learning may occur.

 Pure cooperation settings

 MARL is used to explore how separate agents with identical interests can communicate and work together.
 Pure cooperation settings are explored in recreational cooperative games such as Overcooked, as well as real-world scenarios in robotics.

 In pure cooperation settings all the agents get identical rewards, which means that social dilemmas do not occur.

 In pure cooperation settings, oftentimes there are an arbitrary number of coordination strategies, and agents converge to specific "conventions" when coordinating with each other.
 The notion of conventions has been studied in language and also alluded to in more general multi-agent collaborative tasks.